ajy0127/cATO_dashboard_aws/docs/grafana-guide.md

 SELECT DISTINCT product_name FROM security_findings ORDER BY product_name
 ```

-Pro tip from my years of compliance reporting: Always enable multi-select and "All" options for your variables.
+Pro tip: Always enable multi-select and "All" options for your variables.
 This gives your stakeholders the flexibility to drill down into specific risk areas or see the big picture without needing separate dashboards.

 ### Step 2: Build Insightful Compliance Panels - The Risk Communication Part

-Let me show you how to create panels that actually drive compliance decisions - not just look pretty:
+Amazon Managed Grafana supports a wide range of visualization types.
+Here's how to create panels that drive compliance decisions:

+1. Click **Add panel** in your dashboard
+2. Select the visualization type appropriate for your data (e.g., Stat, Bar chart, Pie chart)
+3. Configure the data source as your Athena connection
+4. Enter the SQL query (examples below)
+5. Use the panel options to customize appearance, thresholds, and other settings

 #### The Executive Summary KPI